UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_08.md

 This gives us an idea about which columns are numerical and categorical as well as the size of the dataframe.

+You can also see that we don’t have the exact same dataframe columns as in the previous slide decks.
+We have left out a few since we will be including all dataframe columns in the same chart and want to make sure it fits on the slide.

 ---

 ## Viewing the column data types and missing values protects us from errors later on